 Wrongful death claims can be filed for both accidental and intentional deaths; however, most are filed based upon claims of negligence.
 Examples of these cases include, but are certainly not limited to:

 In order to prove a wrongful death, you must demonstrate that the party was negligent, careless, reckless, or acted with malicious intent, and that their actions (or lack of) resulted in the death of a person.
 If the death was intentional, there must be evidence to support that claim.
 If you retain a wrongful death lawyer in Maricopa County, Arizona, it will be up to him or her to show the burden of proof.
+Your lawyer may take the initiative to hire an investigator or someone to look into what happened.
+He or she may also hire expert witnesses to testify about how negligence occurred in your case.
+This is often seen in cases of medical malpractice — wrongful death lawyers may hire other doctors to testify that they would not have made the same mistakes as the doctor who was allegedly negligent.
+This can be a form of proof that negligence occurred.

 According to Arizona legislation, family members of a person who died can file a claim for compensation.
 These claims can be filed by a: